Drax, Infinis take UK government to court over lost tax exemption

-LONDON Power producers Drax (DRX.L) and Infinis Energy INFII.L have started legal proceedings against the British government for not providing enough notice when it announced the removal of a climate change tax exemption in July.
+LONDON, Sept 2 Power producers Drax and Infinis Energy have started legal proceedings against the British government for not providing enough notice when it announced the removal of a climate change tax exemption in July.

 Drax, whose originally coal-fired power station in North Yorkshire is generating a growing amount of energy from burning "biomass" pellets made of wood, estimates the removal would reduce its core earnings by 30 million pounds ($46 million) this year and 60 million next.